To schedule visitation appointments online CLICK HERE.

 Indigent inmates (commissary balance of $0.00) may receive an indigent kit consisting of two stamped envelopes, two pencils and writing paper.

-Mail with obscene drawing, language or profanity will not be mailed.
-A return address is also required.
+Mail with gang related or obscene drawing, language or profanity will not be forwarded to the inmate.
 To alleviate problems in mail delivery, it is strongly suggested that incoming mail have full name (include middle initial), cell block (if known), and return address of sender (Full name and address, no AKA’s.)

 See the sample address for inmate mail below: